Last updated on January 25th, 2021 at 07:12 am

 We’ll talk about our personal experience with their product a little further down the page – but the good news is they are made of Etafilcon, which is another, slightly older lenses material.
 Etafilcon is actually really well studied (like this clinical trial here that showed good results with people who used the material).
 Like the other subscription providers, it’s a good material that many people have had success with over the years.
-They’ve also got a great free trial, and an easy to cancel service, and since everyone’s eyes are different, you should give them a shot too!
+They’ve also got a great 10-day trial, and an easy to cancel service.
+With over 10k 5-star reviews on Trustpilot, you might want to give Waldo a shot too!

 How hard are these brands to cancel?

 Ok, so we’ve just talked about how great all these free trials are – but what if you want to cancel, either during the trial or after you’ve been using them for a while?
 Let’s review how you cancel one of their subscriptions.

 How to cancel a Waldo contacts subscription

 Like so many companies, Waldo says that “you’re in control… easily modify, pause or cancel…” But is it true?
 Well, first of all, if you want to cancel your Waldo contacts subscription, you need to call them at 1 (888) 297-1269.
 Not the easiest thing ever, but not impossible.
 They are open from 3 am to 5 pm EST, at least as of us writing this review, so that gives you a wide window to call to cancel.
 And they also make it easy enough for your to modify your subscription, if you only wear your contacts occasionally vs. daily.
 If you tried Waldo but didn’t love the fit, so are cancelling, you may want to try Hubble.
 They use a different material which may feel better in your eyes – check out their free trial here.